Duesenberg Model J: Design and development

 The J was generally available with either with a short 142.5 in wheelbase chassis or long 153.5 in).
 Special orders included two SSJs shortened to 125 in and a few extended to 160 in and over.

 The dash included mechanically timed lights that reminded the driver when to change the oil and inspect the battery.

-Most engine and chassis were made in 1929 and 1930, but due to the Depression, high price, etc., ended up sold and bodied throughout subsequent years.
-Thus the year for a given Model J usually refers to the latter.

 A series of minor modifications were carried out during the model's production life.
 The first major change was to replace the four-speed gearbox, which proved unable to handle the engine's power, with an unsynchronised three-speed gearbox, subsequently fitted to all Duesenbergs.
 Unlike almost all American manufacturers, Duesenberg did not switch to a fully synchronised gearbox in the mid-1930s, which made the Model J difficult to drive and outdated by the latter years of its run.
 The factory closed in 1937.

 Supercharged version (SJ)

 A Duesenberg marketing slogan was that the only car that could pass a Duesenberg was another Duesenberg—and that was with the first owner's consent.